 For example, federal home loans insured by the FHA are available with a 3.5% down payment if you have at least a 580-credit score.
 If you have a score below that, you may have to put 10% down.
 Having a credit score in the low to mid 600’s will make the lending process go faster, though.

 VA loans do not have a minimum credit score, but you will find more lenders will work with you if you have a 620-credit score.

 Looking at your credit report also will tell you if you have had any late-payments reported in the past two years.
-The fewer black marks on your report, the easier the underwriting process will be.
+The fewer negative remarks on your report, the easier the underwriting process will be.
 Find out what the minimum credit score is for a home loan this year.